are Pure Soap Flakes? Pure Soap Flakes

 • Leaves clothes, linens, and towels wonderfully soft and fluffy!

 Pure Soap Flakes can be used alone or combined with baking soda, borax,

-washing soda in different ratios for a more specific and
+washing soda in different ratios for a more gregarious and specific washing mixture.

-Pure Soap Flakes : (soap), the molecules in soap
+Pure Soap Flakes : (soap), molecules of soap

 Baking Soda : (sodium bicarbonate), a sodium salt.